 Today, Mandla is a lawyer, with an office across the street from a large Sikh temple.
 He’s well known in the community, but mainly for something that happened decades ago.

 In 1977, Mandla was 12 years old.
 He passed an entrance exam for a private school in Birmingham.
 His father, Sewa Singh Mandla, was concerned that other boys at the school would tease Gurinder for wearing a turban.
 So he went to meet with the headmaster.

 “(The headmaster) said, ‘Well, you know the rules of my school is that every child here has got to wear a cap,’” the older Mandla recalled.

 The boy would also have to keep his hair short.
 Mandla replied that it would be against his son’s faith to cut his hair and not wear a turban.
 He reminded the headmaster that wearing a turban was accepted in the British military.

 But it didn’t help.
 The boy was denied a place at the school.

 The Mandla family sued.
-Under British law, they had to prove that Sikhs were a distinct ethnic group.
+Under British law, they had to prove Sikhs were a distinct ethnic group.

 The Turban Rights Movement